 - 6.1 The Act covers a wide range of premises that require Licensing.
 Each of these types of premises presents a mixture of risks, with many common to most premises, and others unique to specific operations.
-It is essential that applicants acknowledge these risks and that premises are constructed or adapted and operated to safeguard occupants. - 6.2 Applicants are advised to seek advice from the Council's Health and Safety team, and the Durham and Darlington Fire and Rescue Service, and incorporate any recommendations in their Operating Schedule before submitting their applications.
+It is essential that applicants acknowledge these risks and that premises are constructed or adapted and operated to safeguard occupants.

+- 6.2 Applicants are advised to seek advice on such matters as the examples outlined below from the Council's Occupational Safety and Health team, Durham Constabulary and the Durham and Darlington Fire and Rescue Service, and incorporate any recommendations in their Operating Schedule before submitting their applications.

+- First Aid

+- Public security

+- Event control

+- Polycarbonate Glass

+- Fire Safety

+- Electrical safety

+- Building Safety

+- Transport

+- Drink driving issues

+- Occupancy levels